xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-Finaly, on **scale line card**, regardless the profile enabled, the IPv4/32 are stored in LEM and not eTCAM:
+Finaly, on **scale line card**, regardless of the profile enabled, the IPv4/32 are stored in LEM and not eTCAM:

 ![eTCAM-32.jpg]({{site.baseurl}}/images/eTCAM-32.jpg){: .align-center}